shinobe179/sync-trello-slack-status/README.md

 ## Overview

-This repository provides a code to reflect your Trello condition (How you are busy) to Slack status using AWS Lambda.
+This repository provides a code to reflect your Trello condition (How many tasks you have) to Slack status using AWS Lambda.

 ## How to deploy

+### Prerequires

+- Enable to use Slack `users.profile.set` API.

 ### 1) Create a zip archive